Consensys/doc.rollups/docs/Reference/JSON-RPC.md

         }
         ```

-## pazkp_listMoneyOrderCreations
+## `pazkp_listMoneyOrderCreations`

-List all money orders for which you are the issuer.
+Lists all money orders for which you are the issuer.

 ### Parameters